-Define what makes your brand unique and how it will slot into an available space in the market and in your customers’ minds.
+Position your brand by defining what makes it unique and how it will slot into an available space in the market and in your customers’ minds.

-State what your brand stands for, what unique benefit it provides, what it promises to consumers and associates, and the image that will permeate everything from your marketing communications to your product design, business character, and consumer experience.
+Define your brand by stating what it stands for, what unique benefit it provides, what value it promises to deliver, and the image that will permeate everything from your marketing communications to your product design, business character, and consumer experience.

-Include all possible elements in your brand — brand name, logo, tagline, and other brand signature elements.
+Develop your brand identity, including your brand name, logo, tagline, and other brand signature elements.

-Introduce your brand in-house before announcing it via publicity, advertising, promotions, and presentations.
+Launch your brand, internally first and then by announcing it via publicity, social-media advertising, promotions, and presentations.

 Your brand is a promise that must be reinforced every time people come in contact with any facet of your organization.